on4r4p/Copernicus/README.md

 		       -m EMAIL,  will ask lullar.com about it

 		        -gm OPTION, --guessmail OPTION

+		        -t TIME, --timesleep Resting time before each requests ( random between 42 to x where x is your choice)

 		       -gm ._-,badidea000,leet,64,1984,666,all,top10,@emailpr
 		         ovider1.com,@emailprovider2.ru find all emails
 		         permutation and check if they exist. leet for l33tsp34k, .-_ are chosen separators , Ppl often add birthdate/postalcode/fav number try to add some.
 Add badidea0000 to test all combinations from 0 to 9999 (even 2 digits is a bad idea).
 Another bad idea is the 'all' option which try over 4500 emails providers. top10 option will use gmail.com,outlook.com,yahoo.com,
 		         hotmail.com,aol.com,facebook.com,gmx.com,live.com,msn.
 		         com,mail.com.
 The best option here is to add some domain yourself like this :
-		                        ._-,64,@emailprovider1.com,@emailprovider2.ru
+		          -gm ._-,64,@emailprovider1.com,@emailprovider2.ru

 		       -fa TRUE-FALSE, Take more than 3 hours can get your ip banned

 		       -LS, --lastsession  Load last aborded sessions